Arizona Water Quality at a Glance

 Emerging Contaminant Response

-- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, with Arizona already implementing proactive testing and treatment programs.
+• PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) with compliance deadline extended to 2031, while Arizona continues implementing proactive testing and treatment programs.

 Drought and Water Security